syz51/fundamental-analysis-system/docs/operations/01-analysis-pipeline.md

 1. Query: "Have we analyzed this company before?"
 2. Load: Previous recommendations, outcomes, lessons
 3. Pattern match: "Similar companies that succeeded/failed"
+4. **Macro Context Query** (NEW Phase 2+):
+   - Current market regime and sector favorability rankings
+   - Used to weight candidates by sector timing (not just fundamentals)
-4. Present: Historical context to human reviewer
+5. Present: Historical context to human reviewer

 **Core Activities**: